 Filed December 18, 2007

 Aspects of the subject matter described herein relate to predicting and using search engine switching behavior.
 In aspects, switching components receive a representation of user interactions with at least one browser.
-The switching components derive information from the representation that is useful in predicting whether a user will switch search engines.
+The switching components derive information from the representation useful in predicting whether a user will switch search engines.

 The derived information and information about a user’s current interaction with a browser is then used by a switch predictor to predict whether the user will switch search engines.
-This prediction may be used in a variety of ways examples of which are given herein.
+This prediction may be used in a variety of ways, examples of which are given herein.

 Predicting and Using Search Engine Switching

 One of the main business models of today’s major commercial search engines is advertising shown with search results, and search providers obtain revenue that can be tied to how many people use their search engines.
 When someone switches from one search engine to another, the new search engine gains income while the old search engine losses.